Inside Budapest’s Castle Labyrinth: Overpriced, Overhyped, or Oddly Fun?

 Is the Buda Labyrinth scary for children?

-Not a haunted house — no jump scares.
-But the “Maze of Darkness” is pitch black and can be genuinely frightening.
-Officially not recommended for kids under 12.
+Not a haunted house, no jump scares.
+But the “Maze of Darkness” is genuinely pitch black, and small children regularly find that part frightening.
+Decide on your own kid.

 Can you actually get lost inside the Labyrinth?